4 Alternatives to Buying Traditional Long-Term Care Insurance

-A frequent concern of upcoming retirees is how they may pay for long-term care health needs later in life.
+A frequent concern for upcoming retirees is how they can pay for long-term care health needs later in life.
 Long-term care insurance can be pricey, and you may never need it.
 So should you buy it?
-The key to the decision is knowing what your other options are.
-Below are four ways to pay for long-term health care needs without insurance.
+Before making this decision, be aware of your other options.
+Here are four ways to pay for long-term health care needs without insurance.

 Pre-Pay For Care

 One alternative to purchasing a traditional long-term care policy is to buy into a continuing care community.
-With these arrangements, you usually pay a decent sized lump sum to reserve your spot and then once you move in you pay a monthly fee.
+With these arrangements, you usually pay a decent-sized lump sum to reserve your spot, and then pay a monthly fee once you move in.
 Many of these communities are designed to be all-inclusive, meaning for your lump sum and monthly fee you will receive whatever level of medical care is needed.
 The idea is that you have pre-paid and fixed your costs.

 There may be big tax breaks for buying into a retirement community that offers lifetime care benefits, but there are also risks.
-Some facilities have gotten into financial trouble and the promises of lifetime care have not been met.
-Read up on how to select a care community before you invest.
+Some facilities have gotten into financial trouble, and the promises of lifetime care have not been met.
+Thoroughly review how to select a care community before you invest.
 And keep in mind this option can cost far more than a traditional long-term care policy.

 Plan Ahead With Family

-Each family is different and has its own blend of love.
 If your family is the kind that always takes care of its own, then you should openly discuss long-term care arrangements.
 You must have authentic discussions on what this means and if it would work for all of you.
 If it would, discuss the financial arrangements and make sure everyone knows what their role will be.

 Perhaps you can pay for an addition to a family member’s home as an area you will eventually move into.
 Maybe your family member can add-on a guest house or attached living quarters that can be rented out until you will live there.
-Remember that you may also need in-home medical care later in life, so you want to have funds set aside to cover this, and you want to be sure your future living place is accessible.
+Remember that you may also need in-home medical care later in life, so you want to have funds set aside to cover this.
+You also want to be sure your future living place is accessible.

-If you pay for the addition to the home and it is rented out for years, maybe the rental income could be set aside to help offset any in-home medical care needed later.
+If you pay for the additions to the home and it is rented out, the rental income could be set aside to help offset any in-home medical care needed later.
 Any arrangement that works for both you and your family can be discussed.